compi-migui/tfg-doc/src/md/30_intro.md

 Our goal is to answer the third question above: "can the result reported be found again in the specific study context investigated?".
 We will not have access to the data and code used by @vidal_structural_2020 and instead we will do our best to apply their methodology as laid out in their paper.
 We will call this **replication**.
 If we can replicate their results, then their work is replicable.
 If we cannot, then either their work is not replicable or we failed in our efforts.

-Rather than stopping there, we will in turn provide all our data **TODO: !!! ask @leon_medina_online_2023 if they actually allow this, since it's their data !!!** and code such that anyone asking the first and second questions about our work will find that the answer is yes to both.
-This is what we will call **reproducibility**: anyone will be able to use our code to derive the same results from the data, so our work will be reproducible.
+Rather than stopping there, we will in turn provide all the code used in the replication such that anyone asking the first and second questions about this work will find that the answer is yes to both.
+This is what we will call **reproducibility**: anyone will be able to use the code to derive the same results from the data, so the work will be reproducible.

 These definitions for replicability and reproducibility match the ones used by the @national_academies_of_sciences_engineering_and_medicine_reproducibility_2019 and identified as "broadly disseminated across disciplines" by @barba_terminologies_2018.
 Beware that, as mentioned earlier, the two are not used consistently across disciplines and even less so in popular discourse.